8. 5 Hypothesis and endpoints

 But it could also be the average drop in viral load, or the average increase in CD4 count.
 Or a direct measure of health such as how many people had better or worse health.

-Secondary endpoints look at everything else that is important.
+Secondary endpoints look at everything else that is important in the study.

 - Safety of a drug, side effects.

 - Cost-effectiveness of treatment and many other factors.

 Community involvement in trial design can help ensure that important secondary endpoints are included when the study is first planned.